fooxg/mouse-screen-recorder/README.md

 - [ ] Ensure multiplatform support
 - [ ] Add shortkeys support

+Probably due to excellent quality and size of created gifs using gimp library in python is a way to go, so this will be object of focus for next update.

 ## Use
 Script was written with `argparse` library, so you can always type `python main.py -h` for help with arguments.
 In default mode screen capture is set to record square part of the screen **400x400** for **10 seconds**.
 To set record mode for *2 seconds* with *500x500* resolution use: